koenderks/rxaf/README.md

 # rxaf: Read and Analyze Dutch XML Audit Files <img src='https://github.com/koenderks/rxaf/raw/master/logo.png' width='150' height='150' align='right'/>

-The `rxaf` package provides functionality in R for reading Dutch XML Audit Files (XAF), which are used in the Netherlands for financial and auditing purposes.
-The functionality is also implemented in a Python package, `pyxaf`, which is available in the corresponding [repository](https://github.com/koenderks/pyxaf).
+The `rxaf` package provides functionality in R for reading and analyzing Dutch XML Audit Files (XAF), which are used in the Netherlands for financial and auditing purposes.

 ## Installation